-In connection with the its acquisition on February 13, 2013 of a 90% interest in income-producing properties in Logan, New Jersey and Savannah, Georgia, a subsidiary of Granite obtained a term loan from Wells Fargo Bank, National Association, in the amount of U.S.\$23.9 million, the proceeds of which were used to refinance an existing mortgage loan in favour of Wells Fargo Bank, National Association.
-The loan is secured by a first mortgage and deed of trust (and ancillary security) against each of the Savannah and Logan properties.
-The loan bears interest at a variable rate, adjusted monthly, calculated as 2.5% plus the one-month London InterBank Offered Rate ("LIBOR"), and is repayable by monthly payments of interest only commencing on March 10, 2013 and ending on February 10, 2015, and by monthly payments of interest and principal commencing on March 10, 2015 and ending June 10, 2017.
-To mitigate the interest rate risk associated with the loan, the subsidiary purchased an interest rate cap limiting its exposure to increases in LIBOR to a maximum of 1.50% over the term of the loan.
+In connection with the acquisition on February 13, 2013 of a 90% interest in two income-producing properties in Logan, New Jersey and Savannah, Georgia, Granite obtained a first mortgage loan from Wells Fargo Bank, National Association, in the amount of U.S.\$23.9 million (100% interest).
+The loan is secured by each of the Savannah and Logan properties.
+The loan bears interest at a variable rate, adjusted monthly, calculated as 2.5% plus the one-month London InterBank Offered Rate ("LIBOR"), and is repayable by monthly payments of interest only which commenced on March 10, 2013 and ended on February 10, 2015, and by monthly payments of interest and principal which commence on March 10, 2015 and end on June 10, 2017.
+To mitigate the interest rate risk associated with the loan, the subsidiary purchased an interest rate cap relating to 100% of the amount of the loan limiting its interest rate exposure to a maximum of 4.00% over the term of the loan.
+The loan matures on June 10, 2017.
+As at December 31, 2014, U.S.\$23.9 million of the mortgage payable was outstanding.